 That fact also can’t be overstated, as the U.S. military uses firearms that have features and functionality that the civilian models do not.

 The U.S. Army recently adopted the M5 select-fire infantry rifle and M250 automatic rifle – which replaced the M4 carbine and M249 light machine gun.

 Those are the true weapons of war, and will never be available for civilian sales, while the AR-15 is simply a civilian firearm that looks somewhat menacing.
 Until U.S. warfighters carry the AR-15 into combat it is simply wrong to label it a weapon of war.

-A Senior Editor for 19FortyFive, Peter Suciu is a Michigan-based writer.
-He has contributed to more than four dozen magazines, newspapers, and websites with over 3,000 published pieces over a twenty-year career in journalism.
+A Senior Editor for 1945, Peter Suciu is a Michigan-based writer who has contributed to more than four dozen magazines, newspapers, and websites with over 3,000 published pieces over a twenty-year career in journalism.
 He regularly writes about military hardware, firearms history, cybersecurity, and international affairs.
-Peter is also a Contributing Writer for Forbes and Clearance Jobs.
-You can follow him on Twitter: @PeterSuciu.
+Peter is also a Contributing Writer for Forbes.